MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/web-server/xbox-one-web-server-quickstart-guide.md

 6. Click **OK**.

-## Building the SimpleAuthService sample website for deployment
+## Building the SimpleAuthService sample website for deployment <a name="build-sample-website">

 After you have configured your server and verified that IIS is set up properly, you can set up the sample and compile it to run on your web server.